Stochastic integration with respect to additive functionals of zero quadratic variation: Preliminaries

 \section{Preliminaries}

-In this paper we use mostly notation and vocabulary from the book of Fukushima et al. \cite{FOT} still available in the non necessarily symmetric case (See Ma and Rockner \cite{MaR}).
+In this paper, we use mostly notation and vocabulary from the book of Fukushima \textit{et al.} \cite{FOT} still available in the nonnecessarily symmetric case (see Ma and Rockner \cite{MaR} and Oshima \cite{O}).
 This section contains existing results or some immediate consequences of existing results that will be useful for the other sections.

-Throughout this paper, we assume that $X=(\Omega,\{\F_t\}_{t\geq 0},\{X_t\}_{t\geq 0}, \{\Pro_z\}_{z\in E})$ is a Hunt process on a locally compact separable metric space $E$, properly associated to a regular Dirichlet form $\E$ with domain $\F$ in a Hilbert space $L^2(E;m)$.
-We do not assume that $\E$ is symmetric.
-Set $\E_1(u,v):=\E(u,v)+(u,v)$, where $(.,.)$ denotes the inner product in $L^2(E,m)$.
-It is known that $\F$ is a Hilbert space with inner product $\tilde{\E}_1(u,v):=\frac{1}{2}(\E_1(u,v)+\E_1(v,u))$.
-Denote by $\zeta$ the life time of $X$ and $\Delta$ the extra point such that $X_t(\omega)=\Delta$ for all $t\geq \zeta(\omega)$ and $\omega\in\Omega$.
-A real function on $E$ is extended to a function on $E\cup \Delta$ by setting $f(\Delta)=0$.
+Throughout this paper, we assume that $X=(\Omega,\{\mathcal{F}_t\}_{t\geq0},\{ X_t\}_{t\geq0}, \{\mathbf{P}_z\}_{z\in E})$ is a Hunt process on a locally compact separable metric space $E$, properly associated to a regular Dirichlet form $\mathcal{E}$ with domain $\mathcal{F}$ in a Hilbert space $L^2(E;m)$.
+We do not assume that $\mathcal{E}$ is symmetric.
+Set $\mathcal {E}_1(u,v):=\mathcal{E} (u,v)+(u,v)$, where $(\cdot,\cdot)$ denotes the inner product in $L^2(E,m)$.
+It is known that $\mathcal{F}$ is a Hilbert space with inner product $\tilde{\mathcal{E} }_1(u,v):=\frac{1}{2}(\mathcal{E}_1(u,v)+\mathcal{E}_1(v,u))$.
+Denote by $\zeta$ the life time of $X$ and $\partial$ the extra point such that $X_t(\omega )=\partial$ for all $t\geq\zeta(\omega)$ and $\omega\in\Omega$.
+A real function on $E$ is extended to a function on $E\cup\partial$ by setting $f(\partial)=0$.

 The energy of an AF (additive functional) $A$ is defined by